View on GitHub

 3. You’ll then have a single, 30-minute, Zoom meeting with all markers and the module leader to discuss how we all have marked these four reports.
 The module leader will have also marked the reports.
 The purpose of this meeting is to ensure you are all marking to the same standard.

-4.3.
-If you worked in Clare Walsh’s workshop, some of your students were registered for PSYC720 (M.Sc.
+4. If you worked in Clare Walsh’s workshop, some of your students were registered for PSYC720 (M.Sc.
 Psychology), not PSYC520 (B.Sc.
 Psychology).
-So, you’ll have to download from both the PSYC520 and PSYC720 DLE pages.
-It’s vitally important that you keep your files for PSYC720 students entirely seperate from those of PSYC520 students, and that you mark PSYC720 after you mark PSYC520 (see below for the reason).
+So, you’ll have to access both the PSYC520 and PSYC720 DLE pages.

 5. Mark the report in the usual way:

 5.1.
-Use a PDF annotation tool to add helpful, specific, supportive comments as you go.
-Your comments must appear as directly visible elements on the page
+Use the Turnitin tool to add helpful, specific, supportive comments as you go.

 5.2.
 Do not use sarcasm.
 Do not belittle.
 Don’t write anything you wouldn’t want to receive on your work.
 If something is wrong, say so, but also say what is right.